danbev/learning-v8/README.md

 destructor is called.
 If there is a local HandleScope then it will take care of this when the scope returns.
 When there are no references left to a handle it can be garbage collected.
-This means if a function has a HandleScope and wants to return a handle/local it will not be available after the function returns.
-This is what EscapableHandleScope is for, it enable the value to be placed in the enclosing handle scope to allow it to survive.
+This means if a function has a HandleScope and wants to return a local handle it will not be available after the function returns.
+This is what EscapableHandleScope is for, it enables the value to be placed in the enclosing handle scope to allow it to survive.
 When the enclosing HandleScope goes out of scope it will be cleaned up.